- Associate Professor of Geography and International Affairs; Director, Institute for Middle East Studies

 - 1957 E Street NW, Suite 512 J

 Islam and the Middle East, International Development, Charity and Philanthropy, Transnationalism, Geopolitics

-Mona Atia is Associate Professor of Geography and International Affairs at the George Washington University and Director of the Middle East Studies Program.
+Mona Atia is Associate Professor of Geography and International Affairs at the George Washington University and Director of the Institute for Middle East Studies.
 She is a critical development geographer whose areas of expertise include Islamic charity and finance, philanthropy and humanitarianism, housing/urban development, the production of poverty knowledge and the spatial politics of marginalization.